navcoin/navcoin-org/README.md

     description: ""                     - currently unused
     categories: ["Nav Coin Updates"]    - Cats
     resources: []                       - currently unused
-    slug: ""                            - currenctly unused
+    slug: ""                            - currently unused
-    feature_image: "image.png"          - The image that should be herored
+    feature_image: "image.png"          - The image that should be hero'd
     show_title_text: false              - If you want to show the title below the image

 ### Adding projects